Which Legislation Applies to Manual Handling?

 Provision and Use of Work Equipment Regulations 1998 (PUWER)

 PUWER is another piece of legislation relevant to the HSE, but this one deals specifically with workplaces in which employees are required to work with equipment.
-Not all equipment will require any kind of manual handling, but much of it will.
-Using power tools for example could mean regularly lifting and using heavy machinery.
-PUWER places a number of responsibilities on employers, most of which are common sense, but which are nonetheless important.
-This includes things like ensuring that the equipment is safe to use, that anyone using them has been appropriately trained, and that any necessary risk mitigation measures are taken out.
+Not all equipment will require any kind of manual handling, but the vast majority of it will.
+For example, using power tools could mean regularly lifting and using heavy machinery.
+PUWER officially places various responsibilities on employers which align with a common sense approach to health and safety, including things like ensuring that the equipment is safe to use, that anyone using them has been appropriately trained, and that any necessary risk mitigation measures are taken out.

 Lifting Operations and Lifting Equipment Regulations 1998 (LOLER)

-The final piece of legislation generally regarded as being important to manual handling is the Lifting Operations and Lifting Equipment Regulations 1998.
-Generally, this does instead deal with equipment that is designed to lift objects or people in the workplace, and therefore no manual handling should actually be required.
-However, it’s important to be aware that improper use of lifting equipment can sometimes mean that manual handling becomes involved where it should not.
-For example, if disability harnesses and lifting frames are used incorrectly, strain can be placed on the person carrying out the task, which must be avoided.
-For this reason, it’s useful to be aware of LOLER and how lifting equipment should be used appropriately.
+The final piece of legislation considered relevant to manual handling is the Lifting Operations and Lifting Equipment Regulations 1998.
+While this primarily deals with equipment that is designed to lift objects or people in the workplace, and therefore no manual handling should actually be required, it’s important to be aware that improper use of lifting equipment can sometimes mean that manual handling becomes involved where it should not.
+For example, if disability harnesses and lifting frames are used incorrectly then strain can be placed on the person carrying out the task, which must be avoided.
+For this reason, it’s useful to be aware of LOLER and how lifting equipment should be correctly operated to avoid unnecessary.

-The Health and Safety Executive should be the main and first point of call for questions surrounding manual handling legislation, and it does publish various documentation on the subject that can be used by employers.
-However, if you require more detailed training, your organisation may need to consider an external training company.
-The HSE specifically does not have set rules when it comes to training, but you should look for the best courses possible.
-Here at Virtual College, we’re pleased to be able to bring you a range of health and safety courses, including an online manual handling course that covers best practice for both objects and people.
+The Health and Safety Executive should be the main and first point of call for questions surrounding manual handling legislation, and it publishes official documentation on the subject that can be used by employers.
+If you require more detailed training then your organisation may need to consider an external training company.
+The HSE specifically does not have set rules when it comes to training, but you should look for the most comprehensive courses available.
+Here at Virtual College, we’re pleased to be able to bring you a range of health and safety courses including a dedicated online manual handling course that covers best practice for both objects and people.